What’s Happening

 Robbie Butler (UUP) – robbie.butler@mla.niassembly.gov.uk

-Sorcha Eastwood (Alliance) – sorcha.eastwood@mla.niassembly.gov.uk
+Sorcha Eastwood (ALL) – sorcha.eastwood@mla.niassembly.gov.uk

 Paul Givan (DUP) – paul.givan@mla.niassembly.gov.uk

-David Honeyford (Alliance) – david.honeyford@mla.niassembly.gov.uk
+David Honeyford (ALL) – david.honeyford@mla.niassembly.gov.uk

 Councillors

-Andrew Gowan DUP – andrew.gowan@lisburncastlereagh.gov.uk
+Andrew Gowan (DUP) – andrew.gowan@lisburncastlereagh.gov.uk

-Uel Mackin DUP – uel.mackin@lisburncastlereagh.gov.uk
+Uel Mackin (DUP) – uel.mackin@lisburncastlereagh.gov.uk

-Aaron McIntyre Alliance – aaron.mcintyre@lisburncastlereagh.gov.uk
+Aaron McIntyre (ALL) – aaron.mcintyre@lisburncastlereagh.gov.uk

-James Baird UUP – james.baird@lisburncastlereagh.gov.uk
+James Baird (UUP) – james.baird@lisburncastlereagh.gov.uk

 4